dotnet/docs-aspire/docs/frameworks/dapr.md

 :::code language="csharp" source="snippets/Dapr/Dapr.AppHost/Program.cs" range="4":::

-Dapr uses the Sidecar pattern to run alongside your application.
-The Dapr sidecar is a lightweight, portable, and stateless HTTP server that listens for incoming HTTP requests from your application.
-The sidecar is responsible for managing the lifecycle of your application, including service discovery, configuration, and secrets management.
-To add a sidecar to a .NET Aspire resource by using the `WithDaprSidecar(string appId)` method.
+Dapr uses the [sidecar pattern](https://docs.dapr.io/concepts/dapr-services/sidecar/) to run alongside your application.
+The Dapr sidecar runs alongside your application as a lightweight, portable, and stateless HTTP server that listens for incoming HTTP requests from your application.

+Add a sidecar to a .NET Aspire resource by using the `WithDaprSidecar(string appId)` method.
 The `appId` parameter is the unique identifier for the Dapr application.

 :::code language="csharp" source="snippets/Dapr/Dapr.AppHost/Program.cs" range="18-21"  highlight="21":::